Send your first Sigfox messages in 5 minutes, completely by yourself.

 Please be aware that these devices are not made for field testing, as they are not optimized for radio performance.
 For testing purposes, some of our device makers have developed dedicated products.

 Here are the 3 most popular development kits from our partners.
-A complete list can be found on the Partner Network.
+A complete list can be found on the Sigfox Partner Network.

 Sigfox Breakout board BRKWS01

-To ensure the best experience for our customers, we have set up an automated process for development kit registration on the Sigfox network.
+In order to ensure the best experience for our customers, we have set up an automated process for development kit registration on the Sigfox network.
 It can be found here: https://buy.sigfox.com/activate.

 As soon as your devkit is activated, you can start sending messages to the Sigfox network, and see them appear in the backend.